Congratulations on obtaining funding from Environment and Climate Change Canada's EcoAction Community Funding Program!

 NOTE: To save the Excel or PDF documents on your computer use a different name.
 Start by opening the document, click on 'File', choose 'Save As', choose the location on your computer, rename the document, and hit 'Save'.

-The following templates are required prior to signing the Contribution Agreement with Environment Canada.
+The following templates are required prior to signing the Contribution Agreement with Environment and Climate Change Canada.

 - Project cashflow